XRPLF/sFieldRegistry/README.md

 If you would like to know what sfields your rippled build is missing then run with:

-- `DEBUG=True python3 bump.py definitions Hooks ./rippled`
+- `DEBUG=True python3 bump.py XLS30 ./definitions.json`

 ## UINT16